jgoalby/jgoalby.github.io/games/template/readme.md

 - Assign keys to the other buttons as well, and use escape to go backwards perhaps, and enter to continue?
 - How to define the keys for buttons?

+- Make player info a plugin?
+Does that make sense?
+And then remove globals from main.
 - Make events a plugin next?
 - Need to have real background music instead of what I have now
 - Need to fix enemy fire sound to be in the audio plugin